lukaspodobnik/asteroids/README.md

 # Asteroids Project

-A small Asteroids-style game written in Python using the pygame library.
+A small Asteroids-style game written in Python using the pygame.

-This is my second project on bootdotdev.